Home

 When the house battery is fully charged and the fridge is on, after an hour or so the battery drains down 30% shuts the fridge gas off.
 The battery gauge inside the RV shows the battery at about dead at this time.
 I don't know if there is a short or what?

-I am going to assume that when this problem occurs that your RV is not plugged into shore power and that you are not running your generator.
+ANSWER: Hi Dan I am going to assume that when this problem occurs that your RV is not plugged into shore power and that you are not running your generator.

-I will tell you up front that I do not believe that your RV's Refrigerator is causing the drain on your house batteries since you state that the fridge is running on propane.
-The 12 volt electrical draw of an RV fridge running on propane is normally minimal.
+I will tell you upfront that I do not believe that your RV's Refrigerator is causing the drain on your house batteries since you state that the fridge is running on propane.
+The 12-volt electrical draw of an RV fridge running on propane is normally minimal.

 My first suspicion is that there is a problem with your house batteries.
 You need to make sure that all battery connections are clean and tight and that the batteries have the proper amount of electrolytes.